chetan1arora/settingUp/MBE_lectures/x86CrashCourse.md

 test a,b => a&b, then check for flag being set to zero (used before jump)

+# Mul instructions

+mul always works on eax
+So,
+mul ecx will multiply mul(eax, ecx) and store lower 32 bits in eax and upper 32 bits in edx.

 #Important task, Recognising patterns in Assembly